opy2001/NYCU-VRDL-2025-Spring/hw2/README.md

 ```
 python train.py
 ```
-Test the model with provided image dataset
+Test the model with provided image dataset, results saved as json and csv file
 ```
 python test.py
 ```